 Not littering is a very noticeable manner of the Japanese.
 That is why you can see their streets are spotless even they don’t place many dustbins everywhere.
 Most of the Japanese take their rubbish until they can properly dispose of it.
 They practice segregation of waste in which people and businesses were obliged to do it.
 According to the Plastic Waste Management Institute, at 77%, Japan’s recycling rate is almost twice that of the UK and way beyond when compared to the 20% figure of the USA.
 If ever you visit Japan, you already know that littering is a big no-no.

 Don’t Bathe Dirty

 In Japan, the usual bathing at home is similar in bathing at the onsen (hot spring) or sento (public bath), in which the main purpose is for cleansing and relaxation.
 When taking a bath at home, you must clean your body and your hair thoroughly first, using the shower located outside the tub.
 Then, you enter the tub where the bathwater is tolerably hot, for soaking.
-Afterward, you clean your body with soap and rinse off with water and then you enter the tub again for final soaking.
+Next is you clean your body with soap and rinse off with water and soaking back to the tub for the final step.
 Make sure you keep the water in the tub clean with no soap on it for other members of the family who will use it.
 However, if you are a guest in the house, usually you get first dibs on the bath.